-Aurea Email Marketing: Service Level Agreement for SaaS
+Aurea Email Marketing: Support Agreement for SaaS

 This Service Level Agreement applies to and is incorporated by reference into the ordering document (the “Quote”) made by and between the Service Provider (as identified on the Quote) and the Customer (as identified on the Quote).
 Service Provider may modify this Service Level Agreement from time to time by posting such amended Service Level Agreement to Service Provider’s site, but will provide sixty (60) days advance notice to Customer before materially reducing the benefits offered to Customer under this Service Level Agreement.